fulmicoton/fulmicoton.github.io/_posts/2018-02-23-commoncrawl.markdown

 Our 17TB would require an overall 875 hours to index on instances that cost $0.05.
 The problem is extremely easy to distribute over
 80 instances, each of them in charge of 1000 WET files for instance.
 The whole operation should cost us less than 50 bucks.
 Not bad...

-But where do we store this 17B index ?
-Should we upload all of these shards to S3.
+But where do we store this 17B index?
+Should we upload all of these shards to S3?
 Then when we eventually want to query it, start many instances, have them download their respective set of shards and start up a search engine instance?
 That's sounds extremely expensive, and would require a very high start up time.

 Interestingly, search engines are designed so that an individual query actually requires as litte IO as possible.
 My initial plan was therefore to leave the index on `Amazon S3`, and query the data directly from there.
 Tantivy abstracts file accesses via a [`Directory`](https://tantivy-search.github.io/tantivy/tantivy/directory/trait.Directory.html) trait.
 Maybe it would be a good solution to have some kind of `S3` directory that downloads specific slices of files while queries are being run?